kacollins/lightning-talk/README.md

 I had a hard time coming up with a topic for this talk!
 * I’ve given [several lightning talks](https://www.youtube.com/@Techlahoma/search?query=Kimberly%20Collins)
-* I’ve helped lots of people find talk topics and give their first talks
+* I’ve helped lots of people find topics and give their first talks

 Filling 5 minutes is easier than you think